Statistics: 10.2 miles, ascent 916′, descent 1073′.

-The earlier rain left the trail a muddy mess as we descended towards Hailes Abbey‘s ruins.
+The earlier rain had left the trail a muddy mess as we descended towards Hailes Abbey‘s ruins.
 Along the way, we were delighted to come upon a tea shop, Hayles Fruit Farm, where they kindly welcomed us, mud and all.
 We quickly downed a pot of tea and a delicious cake before resuming our walk.

 Just down the road from the tea

 Across the lane from the abbey was another 12th-century church, Church of St. Nicholas.
-It was musty and was showing its age, but frescos that had been covered over during the Reformation have been discovered and were amazing.
+It was musty and was showing its age, but frescos that had been covered over during the Reformation have been restored and were amazing.